 Michigan State University pioneered the model for living and learning communities.
-The Brody Complex, East Complex, and South Complex halls were designated as living and learning complexes when established in the 1960's.
-The living and learning community concept is based on the premise that the cultural and intellectual life of the student is enhanced when the educational process extends beyond the classroom into the total environment of the residence halls.
-Now known as Neighborhoods, the concept has been extended to include the North Neighborhood and the River Trail Neighborhood.
+The Brody Complex, East Complex, and South Complex halls were designated as living and learning complexes in the 1960's.
+The living and learning community concept is based on the premise that the cultural and intellectual life of the student is enhanced when the educational process extends beyond the classroom into the environment of the residence halls.
+Now known as neighborhoods, the concept has been extended to include the North Neighborhood and the River Trail Neighborhood.

 Additional information is available at Living and Learning at www.admissions.msu.edu/academics/living-learning.aspx.